This program is available at the Bellefontaine and Springfield - Downtown locations.

 Prerequisites Prior to entering EMS 1131, the student must meet the following entrance requirements:

-Pass COMPASS or ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).
+Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing).

 Complete MST 1105 and BIO 1105 with a C or better.